ElykCode/Tepid-Tire-Calculator/README.md

 The cheap-hack-but-it-works way of fixing this is to expand the radius of the path the axis is taking by the radius of the tire.
 In other words, the tire is a cylinder stretched around an inner circle - so all we have to do to make the tire match the definition of a torus is to expand the inner circle a bit until it's in the center of the tire cylinder.
 That's easily done by adding the radius of the tire to the radius of the circle.

 ## Formula
 We are using the following formula: V = pi * r^2 * 2 * pi * R, where V is volume, r is the minor radius, and R is the adjusted major radius.
-That adjustment is simply adding the tire radius (minor radius) to the major radius (rim diameter), to make it closer to a proper torus.
+That adjustment is simply adding the minor radius (1/2 tire width) to the major radius (1/2 rim diameter), to make it closer to a proper torus shape.